KhronosGroup/glTF/specification/README.md

 *Channels* connect the output values of the key frame animation to a specific node in the hierarchy.
 A channel's `sampler` property contains the ID of one of the samplers present in the containing animation's `samplers` property.
 The `target` property is an object that identifies which node to animate using its `id` property, and which property of the node to animate using `path`.
 Valid path names are `"translation"`, `"rotation"`, and `"scale."`

-The animation's *parameters* define the inputs to the animation: a set of floating point scalar values representing time (the `"TIME"` input); and sets of three-component floating-point vectors representing translation, rotation and scale.
+The animation's *parameters* define the inputs to the animation: a set of floating point scalar values representing time (the `"TIME"` input); and sets of three-component floating-point vectors representing translation, rotation, and scale.
 Each of these inputs is stored in a buffer and accessed via an accessor.

 Interpolation between keys is defined using *samplers*, which take an input value, such as time, and generate an output value based on the inputs defined in the `parameters` property, using the interpolation formula specified in the `interpolation` property.

-> Note: glTF 1.0 animation samplers only support linear interpolation.
+> Note: glTF 1.0 animation samplers support only linear interpolation.

 glTF animations can be used to drive articulated or skinned animations.
 Skinned animation is achieved by animating the joints in the skin's joint hierarachy.
 (See the section on Skins above.)